CharlesPoulin/ScraperCard/readme.md

 # Brainscape to Anki Converter

-A Python application that scrapes flashcards from Brainscape websites and converts them to Anki format (.csv).
+A Python application that scrapes flashcards from B***scape websites and converts them to Anki format (.csv).

 ## Features